A Sweetheart of a Pattern

-Nothing would make us happier than to have Anita Page’s coat, so we ventured hopefully down to the archives to have a look:
+Nothing would make us happier than to have Anita Page’s coat in our possession, so we ventured hopefully down to the archives to have a look:

-Here it is.
+Here is one of our oldest archival coats.
 It’s seen better days, but it’s beautifully made and still inspirational.
 The length and styling are close.
 The buttons differ, but buttons are usually replaced on vintage garments.
 But…Ms. Page’s coat had patch pockets, while ours has slash pockets.
 The sleeves on her coat are cuffed, while ours are hemmed.
 Oh well…we’re glad to have our own long Harding coat among the treasures in our archives.

 Where did the Harding pattern come from?